-Meeting Point: Hilton Garden Inn London Heathrow Airport, at 10:00am
+Meeting Point: Hilton Garden Inn London Heathrow Airport, early morning (time to be confirmed)

-This morning we travel to Rodmell.
-After a light lunch at a local pub, we visit Monk's House, the modest home of Virginia Woolf.
+After an early morning arrival in London, we travel to Rodmell and visit Monk's House, the modest home of Virginia Woolf.
 This was where she and her husband Leonard would "sit, eat, play the gramophone, prop our feet up on the side of the fire, and read endless books".
 They entertained many literary visitors there, including T.S.
 Eliot, Vita Sackville-West and E.M.
 Forster.
 After her suicide, Virginia Woolf's ashes were buried under two tall elm trees in the garden.
-After the visit we continue to Portsmouth where we will be based for 5 nights.
+After lunch we continue to Portsmouth where we will be based for 5 nights.
 (Overnight Portsmouth) LD